Chart Color Schemes

 Kurri Kurri has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Kurri Kurri Lateral Pipeline (KKLP) and Storage Project, Hunter Power Project (Kurri Kurri Power Station), Hunter Regional Plan 2041, Heddon Greta South Road and Drainage Improvements.
+One major project identified by AreaSearch is expected to affect the region: Kurri Kurri Lateral Pipeline (KKLP) and Storage Project.
+Other key projects include Hunter Power Project (Kurri Kurri Power Station), Hunter Regional Plan 2041, and Heddon Greta South Road and Drainage Improvements.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.